getodk/docs/projecting-collect.rst

 .. seealso::

-  You can also use `Genymotion <https://www.genymotion.com/>`_ as an alternative as it is very fast as comapared to custom android emulators.It is also easy to use and configure, and it is available free of cost for personal use.
+  You can also use `Genymotion <https://www.genymotion.com/>`_ as an alternative as it is very fast as compared to custom android emulators.
+It is also easy to use and configure, and it is available free of cost for personal use.